tc39/proposal-temporal/docs/instant.md

 **Parameters:**

-- `timeZone` (object or string): either
-  - a `Temporal.TimeZone` object
-  - an object implementing the [time zone protocol](./timezone.md#custom-time-zones)
-  - a string description of the time zone; either its IANA name or UTC offset
-  - an object with a `timeZone` property whose value is any of the above.
+- `timeZone` (string or `Temporal.ZonedDateTime`): The time zone to use for the conversion.
+Can be the time zone's string identifier, or a `Temporal.ZonedDateTime` object, whose time zone will be used.

 **Returns:** a `Temporal.ZonedDateTime` object representing the calendar date, wall-clock time, time zone offset, and `timeZone`, according to the reckoning of the ISO 8601 calendar, at the exact time indicated by `instant`.